|Title:||Head Men's Basketball Coach|

 He spent 12 seasons in charge of the Warriors’ program finishing with a 199-166 overall record for a .545 winning percentage.
 He ended his tenure strong winning at least 20 games in his final six seasons.
 His best campaign was a 25-8 mark in 1984-85.
 He was inducted into the Nyack Athletics Hall of Fame in October 2001.

-Jerry and his wife Kim, have a son, Aaron, a daughter, Annelli and a grandson, Aidan.
+Jerry and his wife Kim, have a son, Aaron, a daughter, Annelli, two grandsons, Aidan and Micah, and granddaughter, Aislyn.

 Aaron is an assistant football coach and special education teacher at Erie Cathedral Prep while Annelli is a paralegal in Youngstown.